alexanderatallah/window.ai/README.md

 ): Promise<MediaOutput[]>
 ```

 The `BETA_generate3DObject` function allows you to generate 3D objects with a defined model and options.
-The input should be a `PromptInput` which contains the description of the object you want to generate.
-The options parameter is optional and accepts a `ThreeDOptions` object to customize the media generation request.
+The input should be a `PromptInput` `{ prompt : string }`.
+The options parameter is optional and accepts `ThreeDOptions` customize the media generation request.

 Here's an example request: